 We’ve all been there before.
 We get a burst of inspiration to tackle our clutter and an hour or so later we are sitting surrounded by piles of stuff on the verge of tears.
 Can you relate?

-Getting rid of stuff is hard.
+Decluttering and getting rid of things is hard.
 It’s overwhelming, exhausting, and draining.
 It’s making decision after decision… which we all know leads to decision fatigue.
-Clutter can take many forms.
-It’s gifts we’ve received, a free item we felt obligated to take, it’s memories or possessions from loved ones.
+Clutter can take many forms- It’s gifts we’ve received, a free item we felt obligated to take, it’s memories or possessions from loved ones.

-It's an accumulation of stuff that can weigh us down.
-It’s spare bedrooms filled to the brim with things we never see or use.
-It’s kitchen counters that are never empty.
-It’s the garages that are so crammed full we can’t even fit our cars inside.
+Accumulation of stuff can weigh us down.
+Spare bedrooms filled to the brim with things we never use.
+Kitchen counters that are never empty.
+Garages that are so crammed full we can’t even fit our cars inside.
+This all ads to our overwhelm and stress in our home but it’s still difficult to part with sometimes.

 We know we have too much stuff but getting rid of things just feels impossible.
 It’s just ‘stuff’ so why it is so hard?